Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Background

 \subsection{Existing Training Systems}

+Large model training relies on multi-GPU parallelism, which distributes model weights and computation while introducing communication.
+On each GPU, kernel scheduling determines how computation and communication are executed.
 Figure~\ref{fig:background-system-megatron} illustrates Megatron-LM's~\cite{megatronlm-sc21} implementation of the 1F1B pipeline schedule.
 Each pipeline microbatch (boxes labeled F and B) contains multiple Transformer~\cite{transformer-neurips17} blocks, each with an Attention layer and a feed-forward (MLP) layer.
-Figure~\ref{fig:background-execution-sequential} shows the sequential kernel execution model adopted by the baseline Megatron-LM~\cite{megatronlm-sc21}, where kernels execute one after another following data dependencies.
+Figure~\ref{fig:background-execution-sequential} shows the sequential kernel execution model adopted by Megatron-LM~\cite{megatronlm-sc21}, where kernels execute one after another following data dependencies.

-Beyond parallelizing work across devices~\cite{alpa-osdi22,llama3-isca25,partir-asplos25,cornstarch-arxiv25}, recent works have successfully optimized training time with \emph{nanobatching}~\cite{domino-arxiv24,deepseek-v3-arxiv24,nanoflow-osdi25}, where a single pipeline microbatch is split into two independent \emph{nanobatches}.
-This creates opportunities to overlap communication and computation kernels from different nanobatches, as shown in Figure~\ref{fig:background-execution-nanobatching}, because there are no data dependencies between different nanobatches.
+Beyond parallelizing work across devices~\cite{megatronlm-sc21,megascale-nsdi24,alpa-osdi22,llama3-isca25,partir-asplos25,cornstarch-arxiv25}, recent works have optimized latency with \emph{nanobatching}~\cite{domino-arxiv24,deepseek-v3-arxiv24,nanoflow-osdi25,tokenweave-mlsys26,vllm-dbo-docs}, where a single pipeline microbatch is split into two equal-sized \emph{nanobatches} with no data dependencies between them.
+This creates opportunities to overlap communication and computation kernels from different nanobatches,\footnote{Computation and communication exert different GPU resources, so overlapping them increases overall GPU utilization and can lead to speedup.} as shown in Figure~\ref{fig:background-execution-nanobatching}.

-Finally, another line of work has optimized the energy consumption of large model training by scaling GPU frequencies~\cite{zeus-nsdi23,envpipe-atc23,perseus-sosp24}.
-Notably, Perseus~\cite{perseus-sosp24} dynamically reduces the GPU frequencies of microbatches that are off the critical path of computation, as shown in Figure~\ref{fig:background-system-perseus}, to reduce energy consumption while keeping overall training iteration time the same.
+A separate line of work has optimized the energy consumption of large model training by scaling GPU frequencies~\cite{zeus-nsdi23,envpipe-atc23,perseus-sosp24}.
+Notably, Perseus~\cite{perseus-sosp24} dynamically reduces the GPU frequencies of microbatches off the critical path of computation, as shown in Figure~\ref{fig:background-system-perseus}, to reduce energy consumption while keeping overall training iteration time the same.
 However, it follows the sequential kernel execution model (Figure~\ref{fig:background-execution-sequential}), missing opportunities from fine-grained kernel scheduling like nanobatching.